 These events are meaningful, and important.
-Not just for you, but for all who are involved.
-They are also about the individuals involved.
+Not just for you, but for all who are attending or otherwise involved.
 Since there isn’t a standard issue individual, it is hard to consider using a standard issue ceremony.
 I have lots of experience and can make this process as painless and easy as possible while keeping things in the theme right for you.

 2. Why don’t you just have a standard fee structure?

 I prefer to live in a world that is generous and kind.
-I see part of my role as a Priest/Monk is to create opportunities and the ground from which this generosity can flourish.
+I see part of my role as a Priest/Monk is to create opportunities and the ground from which this generosity and kindness can flourish.
 I think there is also a level of trust and mutual co-dependence that is important when working on such intimate projects that is fostered by meeting each other right where we are.
-Working on the belief that we all can ask, “How generous can I be here?” is a powerful question to ask in every moment and in every situation.
+Working on the belief that we all can ask, “How generous can I be here and in what way?” is a powerful question to ask in every moment and in every situation.